ricardosouzag/Blackmoth/README.md

   This mod was made by Gradow ([Gradow#9473] on Discord).
 The API this mod uses as a base to work was made by Seanpr and Firzen.
   The initial port of this mod to the API, as well as the 8-directional dash, was done originally by Seanpr and then expanded upon by me.
-Credit also goes to all the amazing folks at the Hollow Knigh#modding subchannel on Discord.
+Credit also goes to all the amazing folks at the Hollow Knight#modding subchannel on Discord.

   Special thanks to: